appveyor-tests/appveyor-py-launcher/README.md

 characters.

 I have reported this ([1][1] and [2][2]) on the AppVeyor discussion forums, though I'm not sure if this is the correct place.
+I also filed an [issue][9] on the GitHub issue tracker for AppVeyor.

 [1]: https://docs.python.org/3/using/windows.html#diagnostics
 [2]: https://docs.python.org/3/using/windows.html#installing-without-ui